shazraz/MPC-Controller/README.md

 * epsi_t+1 = epsi_t + v_t/Lf * delta * dt

 where <a, delta> are the actutations to be determined by minimizing the cost function for the model predictive controller.

+The reference trajectory in this model is determined by fitting a third order polynomial to reference waypoints returned by the simulator.
+These waypoints are translated and rotated to bring them into the vehicle's frame of reference prior to polynomial fitting.
+The CTE and EPSI are then calculated by evaluating the polynomial at x = 0 and determing the angle of the reference trajectory with the x-axis at the origin.

 ## 4. Cost Function
 The cost function used for the model consists of the weighted sum of the squared error values for the following terms: